The Polonsky Foundation-NYU Digital Humanities Internship Program competition is closed. The deadline to apply was February 3, 2020.

 Submit the application in a single scanned PDF format (excluding the letter of recommendation, which will be submitted by the faculty member) via email to email@example.com.

-Complete applications should total no more than 1000 words (excluding CV, recommendation, and transcript) and include:
+Complete applications should total no more than 1000 words (excluding CV, recommendation, and transcript) and include in this order:

 Additional Program Information

 Questions, call (212) 998-8060 or e-mail email@example.com.